devmarantz/MyPMCourseNotes/Module1.md

-# Module 1 - Learning Outcomes
+# Module 1 - Project Management Methodology, Toolset and Documentation

 ## Goals of Module
   - Describe the four stages of a project.